-Updated: November 11, 2020.
 The information provided in these FAQs is general and may be subject to change.
 We strongly encourage you to read through the entire Study Abroad and Summer Program pages in detail for more information on the program, how to apply, deadlines, and more.
 If your question is not answered in these FAQs, please email us at [email protected].

 Yes!
 All courses are taught in English.
-Students planning to take courses at AUA must submit proof of English language proficiency typically through the TOEFL iBT or IELTS Academic exams.
-If you are a native/near-native speaker, you may be eligible for a waiver.
+Students planning to take courses at AUA must submit proof of English language proficiency through the TOEFL iBT or IELTS Academic exams.
+You may be eligible for a waiver if you are a native/near-native speaker.
 More information can be found here.

-The majority of students are full-time AUA students from Yerevan, the regions, and who are international students pursuing their degree programs at AUA.
-Classes will also include summer and study-abroad students coming from outside of Armenia to take advantage of AUA’s academics and all that Armenia has to offer.
+Most students are full-time AUA students from Yerevan, the regions, and international students pursuing their degree programs at AUA.
+Classes will also include study-abroad students from outside of Armenia to take advantage of AUA’s academics and all that Armenia offers.

 AUA accepts international students throughout the year.
 You can apply to spend the fall and/or spring academic semesters and take a full course load (12-15 credits).
-If you prefer a shorter experience, the summer term offers courses lasting between 5 to 8 weeks during which you can take 3 to 9 credits.
+If you prefer a shorter experience, the summer term offers courses lasting 5-8 weeks during which you can take up to 6 credits.

-At this time, AUA does not offer financial aid for summer and/or study abroad program applicants.
+At this time, AUA does not offer financial aid for my study abroad/summer program applicants.